Shopify/tapioca/README.md

 A configuration file must be a well-formed YAML file with top-level keys for the various Tapioca commands.
 Keys under each such top-level command should be the underscore version of a long option name for that command and the value for that key should be the value of the option.

-For example, if you always want to generate gem RBIs with inline documentation and you want to generate `activesupport` RBIs with `typed: false`, then you would create the file `sorbet/tapioca/config.yml` as:
+For example, if you always want to generate gem RBIs with inline documentation and you want to generate `activesupport` RBI with `typed: false`, then you would create the file `sorbet/tapioca/config.yml` as:

 ```yaml
 gem: